 Open Spaces and Purchase of Development Rights include vacant lands, agricultural lands, developed sites, or even contaminated lands that can be cost-effectively reclaimed as recreational parks.
 Open spaces may include recreated wetlands, equestrian trails, and trails for walking, jogging or hiking.
 Within the Open Space category, funds have been allocated for the purchase of development rights (PDR) on agricultural lands.
 Property owners look after the agricultural property, continue the farm-related activities and prevent development of the site for something other than agricultural use.

-Rolling Oaks Park, Town of Southwest Ranches
+SW Meadows Sanctuary, Town of Southwest Ranches